WHERE IS CONNER PRAIRIE LOCATED?

 You may arrive anytime between 6 p.m. and 9 p.m. to enjoy the various activities included with festival admission.
 Your Festival Admission tickets will need to be shown upon arrival at the gate and your Hayride tickets will need to be shown at the hayride entrance when it is your time to join the hayride line.
 We recommend arriving at least 45 minutes prior to your selected hayride time to allow ample time to park, check-in and walk to the hayride area.
 In order to allow adequate space for distancing, please do not plan to arrive earlier than 6 p.m.
 If you have a later hayride time, there are plenty of activities to participate in before or after your hayride experience.

 If you're heading to Headless Horseman, we want to make sure you're up to date with the latest lane closures at 146th Street and Allisonville Road.
 You'll want to give yourself extra time or find an alternate route to the festival.
 Keep updated on the current status of the project.

 How long does it take to experience the entire festival?

 Activities and experiences are ongoing from 6 p.m. to 10 p.m.
 However, hayrides may continue past 10 p.m.
 Throughout the evening, attendees usually participate in several activities in addition to going on a hayride.
-Most attendees spend at least three hours at the festival.
-The time you spend at Headless Horseman may vary depending on crowds, the size of your group, the ages of your children and waiting times.
+Most attendees spend at least two hours at the festival.
+The time you spend at Headless Horseman may vary depending on crowds, the size of your group, the ages of your children and wait times.